ionic-team/stencil-site/docs/config/extras.md

 | `stencil_componentDidUpdate`  | Dispatched for each component's `componentDidUpdate`.  |
 | `stencil_componentDidRender`  | Dispatched for each component's `componentDidRender`.  |

-### `__deprecated__safari10`

-Safari 10 supports ES modules with `<script type="module">`, however, it did not implement `<script nomodule>`.
-When `__deprecated__safari10` is set to `true`, the runtime will patch support for Safari 10.
-If your app does not need to support Safari 10, it's recommended to leave this set to its default value of `false`.

-As of Stencil v3.0.0, support Safari 10 has begun to reach end-of-life.
-While this flag and its supporting functionality is currently available, it will be removed in a future version of Stencil.

 ### scopedSlotTextContentFix

 An experimental flag that when set to `true`, aligns the behavior of invoking the `textContent` getter/setter on a scoped component to act more like a component that uses the shadow DOM.
 Specifically, invoking `textContent` on a component will adhere to the return values described in [MDN's article on textContent](https://developer.mozilla.org/en-US/docs/Web/API/Node/textContent#description).
 Defaults to `false`.